Bowman Road bridge replacement means closing section for 5 months

 But with the closing of the nearby Bowman Road bridge across Shem Creek for the next five months, she said she'll do whatever she has to in order to keep her regular visits.

-“I’ll just have to go by the best way I can find to get here,” said Dietz, who drives from her Johnny Dodds Boulevard apartment complex.
+“I'll just have to go by the best way I can find to get here,” said Dietz, who drives from her Johnnie Dodds Boulevard apartment complex.

 Drivers cruising the U.S. Highway 17 corridor will see their second major road change in three days after the tiny bridge over Shem Creek in front of the Kmart parking lot entrance is closed.
 The route was cut off Monday at midnight.